Willyllem88/Chess-Engine/README.md

 make clean
 ```

-The executable file will be named `engine`.
+The executable file will be named `engine`, located in `./bin/engine`.

 ### Executing Options